 3. Water Stains Near the Fireplace

-In the Bay Area, where coastal moisture and seasonal rain are common, chimneys that are not properly protected can experience water intrusion more easily.
+In the Bay Area, coastal moisture and seasonal rain are common.
+Unprotected chimneys take on water far more easily here.
 If you see staining, an inspection is the right first step to find the source and make the correct repair.

 4. Rust on the Damper or Inside the Firebox